hashimk200/Reunite-iOS/README.md

 # Reunite-iOS
-English and Spanish are final one.It should be available Reunite 6.4 Release.
+English and Spanish are the final one.It should be available Reunite 6.4 Release.
 Japan strings are done by Dr.Tatsumi.But not yet completed.
 If you want to edit or add your language,it's pretty easy.
 (Ex) "Login"="Login" (English version).